jayanti-prajapati/cds-ecommerce-/vendure-backend/README.md

 npx vendure add
 ```

-and select `[Plugin] Create a new Vendure plugin`.
+and select `[Plugin] Create a new Coozmoo plugin`.

 ## Migrations

-[Migrations](https://www.vendure.io/docs/developer-guide/migrations/) allow safe updates to the database schema.
+[Migrations](https://www.coozmoo.com/docs/developer-guide/migrations/) allow safe updates to the database schema.
 Migrations
 will be required whenever you make changes to the `customFields` config or define new entities in a plugin.

 To generate a new migration, run: